datagrok-ai/public/help/compute/scripting.md

 ```

 In order to register a script, open `Functions | Scripts | New R Script`, paste the code above,
 and click `Save`.
-Congratulations, you've just written and published an R script and made it
+Congratulations, you've just written and published an R script!
+At that point,
-available to the whole community!
+it is only visible to you.
+You can also make it available to the whole community!
+To do that,
+right-click on script's name in the `Scripts` part of the left panel and select `Share...`, then
+ type in `All Users` and confirm.
+(You may want to uncheck the `Send notifications` box).

 Use [Console](../overview/navigation.md#console) to execute it.
-Simply type "RSquare(3)":
+Simply type
+`<YOUR_USER_NAME>:RSquare(3)`:
 ```
  > RSquare(3)
    result: 9